The Saas (cloud-based) version of Easy WMS

 With Easy WMS by Interlake Mecalux, Casintra can provide the service its customers expect.
 The WMS executes precise control of the 2,000 available SKUs and oversees in real time the storage and picking tasks carried out at the five warehouses.

 One of the benefits of the cloud version of Easy WMS is connectivity.
-Using a single system, Casintra can manage all the operations of its five installations, as well as work online with customers and inform them about the status of their stock at any time.
+Using a single system, Casintra can manage all the operations of its five facilities, as well as work online with customers and inform them about the status of their stock at any time.

 The WMS by Interlake Mecalux also stands out for its versatility and scalability, as it adapts to changes and business growth.
 With Easy WMS, Casintra can open its door to new opportunities.